Equivalence of Liouville measure and Gaussian free field: Introduction

-The paper is organized as follows.
-In Section \ref{sec:preliminaries}, we provide some relevant background on the Gaussian free field and prove a useful preliminary estimate.
+In Section \ref{sec:preliminaries}, we provide some background on the Gaussian free field and prove a useful preliminary estimate.
 In Section~\ref{sec:LQM-GFF} we give the proof of Theorem~\ref{Theorem:measure determines field}.
-Section \ref{sec:SLE} then gives the proof of Theorem \ref{T:SLE} which covers the SLE case.
-Finally, Section \ref{sec:finite time} contains the proof of Theorem \ref{thm:LBM-GFF}.
-This is the most technical part of the paper.
+Although it will be a consequence of Theorem~\ref{thm:gen}, the proof is fairly elementary and contains the high level ideas of the more general case.
+In Section~\ref{sec:gen}; we prove Theorem~\ref{thm:gen}.

 {\bf Acknowledgments.} We thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for generous support and hospitality during the programme \emph{Random Geometry} where part of this project was undertaken.
-The first and second authors were partially supported by EPSRC grants EP/GO55068/1 and EP/I03372X/1.
+The first and second authors were partially supported by EPSRC grants EP/GO55068/1 and EP/I03372X/1, and the first author by an FWF grant on ``Scaling limits in random conformal geometry".
 The second author was partially supported by a grant and a sabbatical fellowship from the Simons Foundation.
 The second and third authors were partially supported by NSF Award DMS 1209044.
+The third author was supported by a Junior Fellow award from the Simons Foundation and NSF Grants DMS-1811092 and DMS-2027986.
+Part of this work was undertaken during various visits by the first author to MIT and Columbia, respectively.
+Their hospitality is gratefully acknowledged.